As the weather warms up, it’s an excellent time to go for a drive. And, if you’re hitting the road, it can be a great feeling to do so in a new car.

 When you’re gathering your information, it makes sense to know what kinds of deals are available on the cars you’re considering buying.
 If your dealer thinks they’re the only game in town, they won’t be as motivated to give you a good deal.

-The good news is that it’s easy to price out purchases on dealer websites without ever leaving the house, to say nothing of sites like Vroom, TrueCar and Carvana.
+The good news is that it’s easy to price out purchases without ever leaving the house.
+With GrooveCar, our auto-buying resource, members can conduct research and have access to an expansive auto inventory anywhere and at any time.
+Then you have the convenience of being able to finalize the transaction at the dealership, which is a huge benefit.
 And, when you do walk into a dealership, there’s nothing that says you have to stay there.
 Be prepared to walk away if you can’t get a deal you like; you can always come back later.

 Reading is fundamental